mayur-oci/OciLogExporter/README.md

    * ociConfigFilePath, ociProfileName - needed if you are running code locally, not otherwise.

 #### Response
-You get a JobId after job submission.
-JobId is generated after hashing key input parameter namely region, ociLogSearchQuery, startDateInMillisSinceEpoch, endDateInMillisSinceEpoch,ociObjectStorageNamespace, destinationBucketName  & timeWindowIncrementInSeconds.
-Hence, JobId is unique to each search query and other factors used for hashing process.
 ```
 Your request info :